 • Having not spent more than 12 months of the prior 36 months in Spain, at the time of the call deadline.
 You will be required to confirm your compliance through a self-declaration.

-• Hold or be in the position of receiving before the deadline a University degree that would qualify the applicant to enter one of the PhD programmes recognized by the BIST research centers.
+• Hold a University degree (by the time of enrollment in the PhD program) that would qualify the applicant to enter one of the PhD programmes recognized by the BIST research centers.
 These have formal agreements with the major Catalan Universities (UB, UAB, UPC, URV, and UPF) whereby BIST senior researchers (generally of professorial rank and enjoying international recognition) are accredited to supervise PhD students, who do their research at BIST research centres and obtain their degree from the corresponding university.
 Please provide evidence when you apply (e.g. scanned copy of your degree or similar).

 • At the time of the call deadline, be in the first 4 years of your scientific post gradual career (full-time equivalent research experience).
 In case your University degree was longer ago than 4 years, you will need to provide documental evidence for complying with this criteria.